 Beneath your enamel, there are tiny tubes in the tissue of the dentin which carry fluid to the nerves.
 When the fluid moves within the tubes, you can experience irritation in the nerves.
 Normally your dentin is protected by the hard layer of enamel on top, but if you have gums that have receded, or your enamel has worn down, this can allow the tubules to be exposed.

 Once your tubules are exposed, you can experience pain from eating or drinking cold or hot foods, touching your teeth, or exposing your teeth to cold air.

 What you can do for Sensitive Teeth

 Change your brand of toothpaste.
-Some toothpastes increase tooth sensitivity, including whitening toothpastes that lighten or remove stains from enamel, and tartar-control toothpastes containing sodium pyrophosphate.
+Some kinds of toothpaste increase tooth sensitivity, including whitening toothpaste that lightens or removes stains from enamel, and tartar-control toothpastes containing sodium pyrophosphate.
 There are toothpastes designed for people with sensitive teeth.
 Be aware that these products typically must be used on a regular basis for at least a month before you notice any therapeutic benefits.

 Brush lightly.
 Avoid using hard-bristled toothbrushes and brushing your teeth too vigorously, which can wear down the tooth’s root surface and expose sensitive spots.
 Take a good look at your toothbrush.
 If the bristles are flattened or pointing in multiple directions, you’re putting too much pressure on your teeth.